DissanayakeLYB/In20-CS2023-DSA/README.md

 ## HackerRank Lab 7
 This  includes the codes used to implement the **"Binary Search Tree - Inversion"** and **"Tree - Huffman Decoding"** exercises in HackerRank lab 7.

+## In Class Test 8
+This folder includes the code which I used to solve the **In class lab 8**, consists of exercises of Heap Sort.